goauthentik/authentik/website/docs/flow/executors/sfe.md

 ---
-title: Simplified
+title: Simplified flow executor
 ---

 <span class="badge badge--info">authentik 2024.8+</span>

-A simplified web-based flow executor which authentik automatically uses for older browsers, which do not support modern web technologies.
+A simplified web-based flow executor that authentik automatically uses for older browsers that do not support modern web technologies.

 Currently this flow executor is automatically used for the following browsers: